Q: What is a copyright?

 Q: Do I need a copyright notice?

 A: Until a few years ago, if a work was published without a copyright notice, all copyright protection was waived.
 That is no longer true for newly published works.
 It is helpful to display a copyright notice because it makes it easier to pursue infringers.
 The copyright notice includes the word “copyright” and/or the copyright symbol, ©, the name of the copyright owner, and the year the work was first published.

 Q: How long does copyright protection last?

-A: Effective in 1998, the Sonny Bono Copyright Term Extension Act increased the term of copyright protection.
-For instance, now protection lasts for the life of the author plus seventy years after he or she dies, if the author is an individual and the work was created after January 1, 1978.
-The Act extended the protection 20 years.
+A: Effective in 1998, the Sonny Bono Copyright Term Extension Act increased the term of copyright protection in the U.S. Now protection extends for the life of the author plus 70 years, if the author is an individual and the work was created after January 1, 1978.
+The Act extended the term of protection by 20 years.

 Q: How long does the protection last for works created by an employee?

-A: Copyright works created by an employee during the scope of his or her employment are generally owned by the employer.
-The Sonny Bono Copyright Extension Act also extended the copyright term for such works.
-If the work was created after January 1, 1978, the copyright protection in that work lasts for a term of 95 years from the year of the work’s first publication or a term of 120 years from the year of creation of the work, whichever expires first.
+A: Copyright rights in works created by an employee in the course and scope of his or her employment are generally owned by the employer.
+The Sonny Bono Copyright Term Extension Act also extended the term of copyright protection for such works.
+If the work was created after January 1, 1978, copyright protection in the U.S. lasts for 95 years from the year of the work’s first publication or 120 years from the year of creation of the work, whichever expires first.

-Q: Is the act named after the famous partner of Cher?
+Q: Was the Copyright Term Extension Act named after the famous partner of Cher?

 A: Yes.
-Sonny Bono, the famous partner of Cher, was also a member of Congress before his death.
-The act was named in his honor.
+Sonny Bono, the famous partner of Cher, was a member of Congress before his death.
+The Act was named in his honor.